Faithful Semitoric Systems: Cartographic homeomorphisms and -cartographic representatives

-Before establishing the existence of admissible half-strips for any simple vertical almost-toric system (Proposition \ref{prop:existence-admissible}), we derive the following necessary condition.
-Recall that the focus-focus values of a simple vertical almost-toric system are ordered as in Section \ref{sec:cuts-cart-home}.
+Before establishing the existence of admissible half-strips for any faithful semitoric system (Proposition~\ref{prop:existence-admissible}), we derive the following necessary condition.
+Recall that the focus-focus values of a faithful semitoric system are ordered as in Section~\ref{sec:cuts-cart-home}.

-\begin{proposition} If $\left(\boldsymbol{\ep},\boldsymbol{\eta},\boldsymbol{\gamma}\right)$ is an admissible triple for $\vat$, then $S_{\boldsymbol{\ep}} = B \smallsetminus l^{\boldsymbol{\ep}}$ is contractible. \end{proposition}
+\begin{Proposition} If $(\boldsymbol{\ep},\boldsymbol{\eta},\boldsymbol{\gamma})$ is an admissible triple for $\is$, then $S_{\boldsymbol{\ep}} = B \smallsetminus l^{\boldsymbol{\ep}}$ is contractible. \end{Proposition}